gardener/machine-controller-manager/docs/design/README.md

 1. Machine Controller: Used to create/update/delete machines.
 It is the only controller which actually talks to the cloud providers.
 1. Machine Set Controller: Used to manage machine-sets.
 This controller makes sure that desired number of machines are always up and running healthy.
 1. Machine Deployment Controller: Used to update machines from one version to another by manipulating the machine-set objects.
+1. Machine Safety Controller: A safety net controller that terminates orphan VMs and freezes machineSet/machineDeployment objects which are overshooting or timing out while trying to join nodes to the cluster.

 All these controllers work in an co-operative manner.
 They form a parent-child relationship with Machine Deployment Controller being the grandparent, Machine Set Controller being the parent, and Machine Controller being the child.